This policy is effective with the SAP evaluation at the end of the Fall 2011 semester.

 SAP: Progress is Everything

-As a undergraduate student, you are required to make Satisfactory Academic Progress (SAP) in order to earn your degree or certificate and to receive financial aid (if eligible).
+As a graduate student, you are required to make Satisfactory Academic Progress (SAP) in order to earn your degree or certificate and to receive financial aid (if eligible).
 SAP is determined by considering:

-- Accountability starts with your entry date at DU for your undergraduate program.
+- Accountability starts with your entry date at DU for your graduate program.

 - The percentage of credit hours successfully completed versus the hours attempted must be at least at 67%.